exoplatform/exo-documentation/docs/GettingStarted.rst

 |image169|

-By confirming the action the article is posted to space's activity stream and automatically pinned to home page News bloc.
+After confirmation,  the article is posted to space's activity stream and automatically published to home page News bloc.

 2- Pinning a News from activity stream : the "pin article" option is available from the three dots of the posted article activity.